Sunidhirajput/loan-calculator/README.md

 # loan-calculator
-loan calculator using html,css and javascript..
+Loan calculator using html,css and javascript..